Brotizolam: Medical uses

-Brotizolam is prescribed for the short-term treatment, 2–4 weeks only of severe or debilitating insomnia.
-Insomnia can be described as a difficulty falling asleep, frequent awakening, early awakenings or a combination of each.
+Brotizolam is prescribed for the short-term treatment (2–4 weeks) of severe or debilitating insomnia.
 Brotizolam is a short-acting benzodiazepine and is sometimes used in patients who have difficulty in maintaining sleep or getting to sleep.
 Hypnotics should only be used on a short-term basis or in those with chronic insomnia on an occasional basis.

-Brotizolam, in a dose of 0.25 mg can be used as a premedication prior to surgery, this dose was found to be comparable in efficacy to 2 mg flunitrazepam as a premedicant prior to surgery.
+Brotizolam, in a dose of 0.25 mg, can be used as a premedication prior to surgery.
+This dose was found to be comparable in efficacy to 2 mg flunitrazepam as a premedicant prior to surgery.

 Side effects

-Common side effects of brotizolam are typical of hypnotic benzodiazepines and are related to CNS depression, and include somnolence, ataxia, headache, anterograde amnesia, dizziness, fatigue, impairment of motor functions, slurred speech, confusion, and clumsiness.
+Common side effects of brotizolam are typical of hypnotic benzodiazepines, are related to CNS depression, and can include somnolence, ataxia, headache, anterograde amnesia, dizziness, fatigue, impairment of motor functions, slurred speech, confusion, and clumsiness.

 Less common side effects include hypotension, respiratory depression, hallucinations, nausea and vomiting, palpitations, and paradoxical reactions (i.e. aggression, anxiety, violent behavior, etc.).

-Brotizolam can cause residual side effects the next day such as impaired cognitive and motor functions as well as drowsiness.
-Disruption of sleep patterns may also occur such as suppression of REM sleep.
+Brotizolam can cause residual side effects the next day, such as impaired cognitive and motor functions as well as drowsiness.
+Disruption of sleep patterns may also occur, such as suppression of REM sleep.
 These side effects are more likely at higher doses (above 0.5–1 mg).

-In clinical trials brotizolam 0.125 to 0.5 mg improved sleep in insomniacs similarly to nitrazepam 2.5 and 5 mg, flunitrazepam 2 mg and triazolam 0.25 mg, whilst brotizolam 0.5 mg was shown to be superior to flurazepam 30 mg, but inferior to temazepam 30 mg in some studies.
-Brotizolam at dosages below 0.5 mg at night usually produced minimal morning drowsiness; no residual impairment of psychomotor performance occurs following dosages within the recommended range of 0.125 to 0.25 mg.
+In clinical trials, brotizolam 0.125 to 0.5 mg improved sleep in insomniacs similarly to nitrazepam 2.5 and 5 mg, flunitrazepam 2 mg and triazolam 0.25 mg, whilst brotizolam 0.5 mg was shown to be superior to flurazepam 30 mg, but inferior to temazepam 30 mg in some studies.
+Brotizolam at dosages below 0.5 mg at night usually produced minimal morning drowsiness.
+No residual impairment of psychomotor performance occurs following dosages within the recommended range of 0.125 to 0.25 mg.
 No serious side effects have been reported to date and the most frequently observed adverse experiences are drowsiness, headache and dizziness.
 Mild rebound insomnia may occur in some patients when treatment is stopped.